cregox/cregox.github.io/wear/index.md

 now i'll venture into a new business and career, mostly unrelated to my typical IT experience, and i need a new look.

-people wear "business casual", but i'll go "business wild". it must be practical.
+people wear "business casual", but i'll go "business wild". it must be practical, good quality, cheap, solid, clean and exquisite.

 - no hemming. ever. that's blasphemy!